Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Additional Experiments

-\textbf{Effect of temporal window length} We train separate models using different temporal window sizes ($T\in\{4,8,16,32,64,128,256\}$).
+We train separate models using different temporal window sizes ($T\in\{4,8,16,32,64,128,256\}$).
 For videos shorter than $T$ frames, the final frame is repeated to match the window length.
 As shown in Table~\ref{tab:temporal_window}, performance improves significantly when increasing $T$ from $4$ to $32$ ($0.39~{\rightarrow}~0.61)$, for {\actionname}), indicating the importance of sufficient temporal context.
 However, increasing $T$ beyond $32$ yields no further gains while substantially increasing computational cost.
 Thus, we adopt $T{=}32$ for all experiments.\\